ryantigi254/UON-Interactive-Maze-Game/README.md

 ### AI Components

-We plan to integrate various AI components to enrich the gameplay experience:
+**Note:** The AI components are planned for future implementation to further enrich the gameplay experience:

-- Skill-based leveling: The game will adapt to the player's skill level, providing a customized challenge.
+- **Skill-based leveling:** The game will adapt to the player's skill level, providing a customized challenge.
-- Advancing difficulties: As players progress, the mazes will become more intricate and the obstacles more challenging.
+- **Advancing difficulties:** As players progress, the mazes will become more intricate and the obstacles more challenging.

 ## Getting Started